Allegations and arguments at The Oval

 The start of the run-fest that was the MCC v Rest of the World match at Lord's.
 Staged to celebrate MCC's 200th anniversary, the game saw centuries from the G-men: Graham Gooch (117), Mike Gatting (179) and Gordon Greenidge (122), but it was Sunil Gavaskar's majestic 188 that stole the show.
 Gavaskar also recorded the only duck of the match, when he was cleaned up by Malcolm Marshall in the World's second innings as they chased 353 to win.
 Rain washed out the final day.

 The scorer of what was once the fastest Test half-century was born.
-When John Brown made his blistering 140 in Melbourne in 1894-95, the first fifty took only 28 minutes, and the first hundred only 95 - fast enough to win the match and the series.
+When Jack Brown made his blistering 140 in Melbourne in 1894-95, the first fifty took only 28 minutes, and the first hundred only 95 - fast enough to win the match and the series.
 The record stood until 2007, when Mohammad Ashraful completed his half-century against India in Mirpur in 27 minutes.
 In 1898, Brown scored exactly 300 and shared a colossal stand of 554 with "Long John" Tunnicliffe for Yorkshire against Derbyshire in Chesterfield.
 It stood as a world record in first-class cricket until two other Yorkshiremen, Percy Holmes and Herbert Sutcliffe, beat it by a single run in 1932.

 In their 55 overs against Pakistan at Trent Bridge, England scored 363 for 7, which was then a record for any one-day international.
 Graeme Hick scored 50 in 34 balls and Waqar Younis' 11 overs cost him 73 runs.
 England won by 198 runs.